Aegizz/Tut-7-ON-Imp/README.md

  # How to use the userClient and Server
  Run ```./server``` or ```./serverX``` where X is the number of the server process.

- Run ```./userClient``` or ```./userClientX``` where X is the number of the server process to start the userClient.
+ Run ```./userClient``` or ```./userClientX``` where X is the number of the client.
+This will be suffixed on the key files created for the userClient.

- Only one connection exists at a time.
-Haven't gotten around to fixing the messages being received overwriting the terminal.
-Does function fine.
+ OOnly one connection exists at a time.
+We haven't fixed messages being received overwriting the 'Enter command: ' prompt in the UI.
+However, it should function properly.
  - connect
  - send message_type
    - Message types are private and public